SOME FUNKY, INEXPENSIVE TREATS

 And, when in Brooklyn...

-The Dumont 432 Union Avenue (between Devoe St. and Metropolitan—right at the Lorimer Stop on L train...Carnarsie line, for those of you who really know) 718.486.7717 This Williamsburg eatery is very informal, and very delicious.
-The burgers are fabulous, and, along with the numerous daily specials, are the things to indulge in at the Dumont.
-If the weather permits, eat in the garden in the back.
-The array of beers is also worth perusing.
+The Dumont 432 Union Avenue (between Devoe St. and Metropolitan—right at the Lorimer Stop on L train...Carnarsie line, for those of you who really know) 718.486.7717 Alas, I am told that this informal Williamsburg eatery is no longer the wonderful place it used to be.
+The burgers used to be fabulous, but, no more..

 Return to the Dead Parrot TRAVEL Page.